babashka/nbb/README.md

 <img src="img/ink.gif"/>

-## Problems
+## Startup time

-If you are a JS expert, which I am not, and you have some insights to the following issues, feel free to reach out via Github Discussions or the `#nbb` channel on Clojurians Slack.

-- Using `npx` to start `nbb` is slow.
-Nbb itself only takes 180ms or so to start.
-But `npx` adds another 300ms or so to it.
-It seems `$(npm bin)/nbb script.cljs` is a way to get better startup time.
-- Can a global install of `nbb` be combined with local dependencies?
-How?
+The baseline startup time for script is about 200ms seconds on my laptop.
+Ufortunately `npx` adds another 300ms or so.
+To get faster startup time for a local `nbb`, use `$(npm bin)/nbb script.cljs`, or install `nbb` globally..

 ## Require syntax and rules